brian-j-smith/Mamba.jl/doc/index.rst

 		* Any **julia** operator, function, type, or package can be used for model specification.
 		* Custom distributions and samplers can be written in **julia** to extend the package.

-	* Plotting of graph representations of models.
+	* Directed acyclic graph representations of models.
 	* Arbitrary blocking of model parameters and designation of block-specific samplers.
 	* Samplers that can be used with the included simulation engine or apart from it.
 	* Command-line access to all package functionality, including its simulation API.